emagnusandersson/locatabl/README.md

-closebymarket - Tracker software (web app) (like a taxi app)
+locatabl - Tracker software (web app) (like a taxi app)
 ======================

 Using Node.js, MySQL (mariaDB) and Redis.

-See more info at https://closeby.market/
+See more info at https://locatabl.com/